scovl/checkrc/README.md

 # checkrc

-The `checkrc` tool ia a command-line tool designed to validate the configuration settings in the FreeBSD `/etc/rc.conf` file.
+The `checkrc` is a command-line tool designed to validate the configuration settings in the FreeBSD `/etc/rc.conf` file.
 This tool checks each setting against a predefined set of valid values to ensure that the configuration will function as expected when the system boots.

 ## Basic usage